therealozp/class-notes/comp arch/cache.md

  the number of bits inside tag $K$ will be $32 - 10 - 2 = 20$.

 so, if the tag bit inside the cache and the upper 20 bits of the block address are the same (and of course valid bit on), then it is a cache hit.
 ## block size
 - due to spatial locality, **larger blocks reduce miss rates**.
 - however, in a fixed-sized cache:
-	- making blocks larger means fewer blocks. fewer blocks means more competition for into blocks, because many address blocks to the same section inside cache. more competition means increased miss rates.
+	- making blocks larger means fewer blocks. fewer blocks means more competition for into blocks, because many address blocks maps to the same section inside cache. more competition means increased miss rates.
 	- larger blocks lead to more pollution
 - larger block sizes also lead to larger miss penalties.
 	- overrides the benefit of reduced miss rates